 - Savage Wolves: His mount while a mortal is a wolf.
 Humans would argue that is is one more mark of a villainous warlord that will destroy their civilization.

 - Shoot the Messenger: He liquefied Loki's emissaries to show he doesn't want the God of Mischief's aid.

 - Spanner in the Works: Thor indicates that his presence may be the catalyst to turn the world into a permanent prison for the Snarl.

-- Übermensch: Starting out as an above-average goblin, he becomes a warlord and then a god, all with the purpose of defying the natural order (namely, his people being designated fodder for adventurers) for the sake of his people... and willing to gain access to an Eldritch Abomination to do so.
+- Übermensch: Starting out as an above-average goblin, he becomes a warlord and then a god, all with the purpose of defying the natural order (namely, his people being designated fodder for adventurers) for the sake of his people... and is willing to gain access to an Eldritch Abomination to do so.
 Subtly being deconstructed over time, since while his defiance of the natural order for the sake of his people is admirable, his refusal to cooperate with the other gods and insisting on his own path is proving to be a bad idea.
 Namely that he's making assumptions that he can survive the world's destruction only for it to be revealed that his lack of devoted followers in quality and quantity means he ain't gonna survive to try and reshape the world with the others.

 - Ungrateful Bastard: Loki and Rat saved his life from Thor, and Rat filled him in about the Snarl.
 Upon coming up with a plan to blackmail all the gods, he repaid them by liquefying Loki's emissaries and permitting his High Priest to conquer Azure City, wiping out a good chunk of Rat's followers.
 Needless to say, Rat was furious.